Parent and Family Engagement Policy & Compact

 Efforts will be made to ensure parents/caregivers are actively involved in the development, implementation, monitoring, and evaluation of the school’s Title I program, including the following:

-- Provide family members a voice in decision-making on committees such as Parent Learning Sessions, PTA Meetings, Extended Learning Time Committee, and the Family Engagement Committee.
+- Provide family members a voice in decision-making on committees, such as feedback through digital forms, 1:1 meetings.

-- Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as Curriculum Night, Bingo Night, Heritage Night, Extended Learning Time, and the Fall Festival.
+- Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as PTA meetings, Heritage Night, Teacher Appreciation events and sports events.

-- Provide opportunities for caregivers to volunteer within the school in various ways, such as classroom assistants, clerical/library support, planning special events, and bus-stop monitoring.
+- Provide opportunities for caregivers to volunteer within the school in various ways, such as coming into classrooms, reading to students, volunteering in the cafeteria and at recess.

 - barriers to greater family participation,